 Based on the EA's Flood Map for Planning (February 2025) and Flood Zone 3b (functional floodplain), as updated in the Level 2 SFRA finalised in 2024, the percentage areas of the site within each fluvial flood zone are stated in Table 2-1 and can be viewed on Figure 2-1.
-This version of the Flood Map for Planning does not consider flood defence infrastructure (Section 2.2) or the impacts of climate change.
+This version of the Flood Map for Planning does not consider flood defence infrastructure (Section 2.1.2) or the impacts of climate change.

 The site is entirely located within Flood Zone 1 indicating it is at low risk of flooding from rivers.
-OS mapping and topography data indicates that there is an unmodelled watercourse present within the site, namely an unnamed tributary of Shirtcliff Brook running along the southern boundary of the site.
-Section 2.1.2 discusses the potential risk to the site from this ordinary watercourse, using the third generation Risk of Flooding from Surface Water (RoFSW) dataset to inform this.
+However, Shirtcliff Brook runs close to the southern boundary of the site though is unmodelled.
+OS mapping and topography data also indicate an unmodelled ordinary watercourse present within the north of the site, which is an unnamed tributary of Shirtcliff Brook.
+Section 2.1.2 discusses the potential risk to the site from this ordinary watercourse, using the third generation Risk of Flooding from Surface Water (RoFSW) dataset as a proxy to inform this.